Postgraduate Diploma in Business Information Systems

 Business elective courses

-- 15 points from another relevant subject (such as Leadership, Marketing, Business Development and Entrepreneurship) at the appropriate level, which is subject to approval by the relevant Head of Department and the Dean.
+- 15 points from another relevant subject (such as Leadership, Marketing, Business Development and Entrepreneurship) at the appropriate level, which is subject to approval by the relevant Head of Department and the Dean of Business.

-See the Regulations for the Postgraduate Diploma in Business Information Systems for up-to-date course schedules.
+For the up-to-date course list, see the Regulations for the Postgraduate Diploma in Business Information Systems.

 The Postgraduate Diploma of Business Information Systems will provide students with the skills, knowledge and competencies to undertake entry-level Information Systems-related roles within an organisation, such as those of business analyst, business process analyst, and business intelligence analyst.